vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 ```
   # Stop mysql and empty out directories
 sudo  service mysqld stop
-  # Rememeber to empty out the mysql directories
+  # Remember to empty out the mysql directories
   # Remove ALL Mysql data files: idbdata, binlogs, relay logs, logfiles, and all data files (all databases)

   # Copy back the data